-Olympus E-M10 III versus Panasonic G85
+Olympus E-M10 III vs Panasonic G85

 The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and September 2016.
 Both the E-M10 III and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (11 percent) than the Olympus E-M10 III.
 Moreover, the G85 is markedly heavier (23 percent) than the E-M10 III.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.